Alvaro624la/Facebook-BOT/README.md

 For the moment, only can be used to text, links, etc. posts, no for multimedia stuff.

 > [!NOTE]
-> English version coming soon...
-Right now the script is only available in Spanish.
+> English version now available!
+Since v.2.1.0.

 ## Index
 - [Exporting to an executable (.exe) and running it](#how-to-export-to-executable-exe-and-run-it)